 Tax planning should be an essential component in every comprehensive estate plan to ensure that the assets you acquire are not unnecessarily lost to state and federal taxes.
 While considerable uncertainty surrounding legislative action on the Build Back Better Plan remains for 2022, we offer some updated tax advice and relevant figures for 2022.
-If you have specific questions, please contact us at Amato Law, PLLC discuss your concerns.
+If you have specific questions, please contact us at Amato Law, PLLC to discuss your concerns.

 Annual Exclusion Gifts